copernicus-mogley/zkav.club/README.md

 ### Join the club

-Get involved with our community or get us involved with yours:
+Get involved with our community or get us involved with yours!

 - [𝕏](https://x.com/ZkAv_Club)